Quick Almond Biscuits – Carb Count Free

 Why use almond flour instead of wheat flour?

+Using almond flour instead of wheat flour offers several advantages, particularly for individuals following specific diets or those with dietary restrictions.
 Since my daughter was diagnosed with type 1 diabetes, almond flour or ground almonds have become an absolute staple in our kitchen.
+But here are some reasons why almond flour is a popular alternative:

-The main reason for this is that we don’t have to carb count for it.
-This has meant that my daughter has been able to enjoy cakes and biscuits without the need to give any insulin alongside them, which may sound like a small thing but sometimes it can really make a difference for her.
+Using Almond flour has meant that my daughter has been able to enjoy cakes and biscuits without the need to give any insulin alongside them.
+This little bit of food freedom from insulin may not sound like much but for her, it can be quite liberating.
 This has only been possible however when we have used sugar alternatives as well.

 What is the difference between ground almonds and almond flour?